-Of anything I know from my previous experiences as a school teacher, and now a pediatrician and mom to boys (still years away from college), the transition from high school to college is one steeped in emotion for all.
+If there is anything I've learned from my previous experiences as a school teacher, and now a pediatrician and mom to boys (still years away from college), it's that the transition from high school to college is one steeped in emotion for all.
 That’s why I’m listing my top priorities to discuss with your teen to ensure it’s a great and safe year as they head off to college.

 I think it’s first important to highlight that within the past 12 months, college students reported that the following factors affected their individual academic performance:

 - Depression – 17%

 - Cold/Flu/Sore throat – 13%

 So, we know that these factors not only affect college students’ overall health, but also their social/emotional well-being, and their academic performance.
 Here are six ways to help your college student stay healthy during the school year:

 #1: Talk to Them About Safely Using Medicines

 - Always Read and Follow the Label – All over-the-counter (OTC) medicines contain a Drug Facts label on their outer package that tells you how, when, and how often to use a medicine.
 Make sure to review how to read a Drug Facts label with your teen before they head off to college.

 - Do Not Share Your Medicines or Take Someone Else’s – As tempting as it might be to share your medicines with friends/roommates, make sure your child knows that it could lead to dangerous consequences – including someone taking too much of a particular active ingredient, mixing them with other medicines, and even overdosing.